FC-Sebastian/0097267-XML-Export/readme.md

 **"db"** should be the database where your articles and reviews are stored and where exported reviews will be stored.
 Afterwards rename **config.sample.php** to **config.php**.

-## exporting reviews
+## Using the exporter
-To use this tool you will need to open the URL you specified in the config.php.
+To use the exporter you will need to open the URL you specified in the config.php which should look like: "yourURL.com/directoryOfExporter/".
-By default the exporter should open now, however you may need to specify the controller in the URL like: "yourURL.com/?controller=XmlExport".
 To export reviews click either "export all reviews" to export all reviews in the database,
 or "export new reviews" to only export reviews which weren't previously exported.